mark64/calsat-userspace/README.md

 # CALSAT (STAC CubeSat) Userspace

 This repo contains all the software for our CubeSat.
 It is organized into subdirectory for each application.
-For example, code for the daemon maintaining CubeSat orientation is in the `/orientation/` folder.

-Header files are separated and placed in the `/include/`subdirectory, so headers from the orientation daemon would be placed in `/include/orientation/`.
-This must be followed for all code, and header files should be extensively documented.
+To build for your host computer, run `make native-config all`.

+See [docs](docs) for more information, including how to build for the CubeSat's computer.

 ## Useful Links